 “that their hearts may be encouraged”

 The tense of the verb “encourage” indicates that we only need encouragement at times.
-Suffering in God’s design is occasional (I Pet.
+Suffering in God’s design is occasional (1 Pet.
 1:6).
 God does not expect us to suffer endlessly.

-The Greek voice indicates that the resources comes from outside ourselves.
+The Greek voice indicates that the resources come from outside ourselves.
 They are divine resources.
-These resources are not operation bootstraps.
-We do not earn or deserve the right to possess these privileges.
-Encouragement comes from the Word of God.
+We do not find these resources in the self; we do not earn or deserve the right to possess these privileges.
+Encouragement comes from God and the Word of God.

-The Greek grammatical mood of “encouraged” indicates that the choice is potential depending on whether we want to use God’s resources or not.
+The Greek grammatical mood of “encouraged” indicates that the choice is potential, depending on whether we want to use God’s resources or not.
 They are available but whether we use them or not is entirely up to us.
 God will not force them upon us.
-We use them on our own free will.
+We use them of our own free will.

-It is God’s will for us to appropriate divine resources but he will not overrule or override our volition.
-God wants us to relate to him on the basis of our choice.
-This is the basis of fellowship with him.
+God’s will for us is to appropriate divine resources, but he will not overrule or override our volition.
+God wants us to relate to him based on our choice.
+Our volition is the basis of fellowship with him.
 Peace under duress is only potential.
 It depends on our utilization of God’s resources.
-The resources are available but they must couple to our choice.
-Therefore, the way we prepare for the Christian life is to learn the principles of God’s Word and apply them to our situation.
+His resources are available, but they must couple with our choice.
+Therefore, we prepare for the Christian life by learning the principles of God’s Word and applying them to our situation.
 We must be ready to apply these principles and promises at a moment’s notice.